microsoft/showwhy/DEVELOPING.md

 ShowWhy is a multi-language monorepo consisting of Python backend services in the `python/` folder and JavaScript packages in the `javascript/` directory.
 Our JavaScript packages use [`yarn`](https://yarnpkg.com/) for dependency management and monorepo orchestration.
 Our backend uses `poetry` for dependency management scripting.

-Because there are a few moving parts in this system, especially in the backend, we use `docker-compose` day-to-day to start up the system.
-Some developers run the frontend and backend with docker `docker-compose up` and some just run the backend in docker-compose and use yarn directly for running the frontend.
+Because there are a few moving parts in this system, especially in the backend, we use `docker compose` day-to-day to start up the system.
+Some developers run the frontend and backend with docker `docker compose up` and some just run the backend in docker compose and use yarn directly for running the frontend.

 ## Prerequisite Software